American Express Prepaid Cards - this is the second post in the series on American…

 How do you choose?
 Which one is better for you?

-Miles and points junkies have been raking in frequent flyer miles and points through credit cards (signup bonuses and purchases) ever since credit card companies started affiliating with the airlines.
+Miles and points junkies have been raking in frequent flyer miles and points through credit cards (welcome offers/bonuses and purchases) ever since credit card companies started affiliating with the airlines.
 Now, the rapidly growing trend among the miles and points community is a focus on prepaid cards.

 Why prepaid cards?
 Once you know all the in’s and out’s, combined with large credit card signup bonuses you can leverage more miles and points.
 But the trick is knowing which prepaid cards to get.